• Category

 Autecology

-Navicula aurora has been recorded in the benthos of streams and lakes, primarily in the Pacific Northwest.
-This taxon prefers cool and somewhat alkaline waters with low conductivity and low to moderate concentrations of nutrients.
-Common associates of Navicula aurora in the Northwest include Diploneis ovalis, Nitzschia innominata, Planothidium peragalli, Planothidium daui, Cavinula cocconeiformis, Geissleria schoenfeldii, Achnanthes oblongella, Planothidium rostratum, Planothidium lanceolatoides, and Achnanthidium rivulare.
+This taxon has been recorded in the benthos of streams and lakes, primarily in the Pacific Northwest.
+It prefers cool and somewhat alkaline waters with low conductivity and low to moderate concentrations of nutrients.
+Common associates in the Northwest include Diploneis ovalis, Nitzschia innominata, Planothidium peragalli, Planothidium daui, Cavinula cocconeiformis, Geissleria schoenfeldii, Achnanthes oblongella, Planothidium rostratum, Planothidium lanceolatoides, and Achnanthidium rivulare (Bahls 2011).

 Our Lake